fernandomullerjr/aws-lambda-kodekloud/module-3/aula-013-Lab--Create-basic-Lambda.md

 What is the default value of timeout in seconds for a Lambda function?

 Note: You can retrieve the AWS Credentials for your account anytime by running the showcreds command.

+10 / 10

+AWS Lambda: Create a Lambda Function

+How many Lambda function exist in the current environment?

+Note: You can retrieve the AWS Credentials for your account anytime by running the showcreds command.